4chan: Murder in Port Orchard, Washington

 According to court documents filed on November 5, 2014, there were images posted to 4chan that appeared to be of a murder victim.
 The body was discovered in Port Orchard, Washington, after the images were posted.
 The posts were accompanied by the text: "Turns out it's way harder to strangle someone to death than it looks on the movies."
 A later post said: "Check the news for Port Orchard, Washington, in a few hours.
 Her son will be home from school soon.
 He'll find her, then call the cops.
 I just wanted to share the pics before they find me."
 The victim was Amber Lynn Coplin, aged 30.
 The suspect, 33-year-old David Michael Kalac, surrendered to police in Oregon later the same day; he was charged with second-degree murder involving domestic violence.
 Kalac was convicted in April 2017 and was sentenced to 82 years in prison the following month.

-Bianca Devins murder

-On July 14, 2019, 17-year-old Bianca Devins was murdered by 21-year-old Brandon Clark of Utica, New York after the two went to a concert together.
-The suspect took pictures of the victim's bloodied deceased body and posted it to Discord and his own Instagram page.
-The photos were widely shared on Instagram and other sites, particularly on 4chan, where many users mocked and celebrated her death, saying she deserved it and praising the killer while depicting Devins as a manipulative young woman.
-Devins had developed a small following online and was a 4chan user herself.
-Clark later pleaded guilty to the crime and was sentenced to a minimum of 25 years' imprisonment.